CONP-PCNO/conp-dataset/tests/README.md

 ### Python modules

-To run the test suite you will need to install the project module requirements for Pyhton.
-Since there are multiple location for the _requirements.txt_ files we recommend using the below command at the root of the repository to install all the Python dependencies.
+To run the test suite you will need to install the project module requirements for Python.
+Since there are multiple locations for the _requirements.txt_ files we recommend using the below command at the root of the repository to install all the Python dependencies.